 You can also browse programmes by channels (BBC One, BBC Two or CBeebies, for example), categories (Arts, Food and Documentaries, say) or TV guide schedules.
 Or you can simply search for them.
 You can add shows to your 'My Programmes' list, too, so new episodes are easy to access.

-Essentially, each update to iPlayer over the years has made it fresher and more intuitive to use.
+A recent refresh of the home page shifted the navigation menu to the left-hand side of the screen (not unlike fellow streaming giant Netflix), making it even easier to browse different categories and create more on-screen space for content discovery.
+With each update to iPlayer over the years, it has become fresher and more intuitive to use.
 Scrolling through the service is a swift and smooth process, regardless of what platform you’re using.

-This is probably a good time to mention that the iPlayer app is everywhere: on pretty much every smart TV and media streamer, available to download across iOS and Android devices, even on Xbox Series X/S. iPlayer's not currently on the PS5, but it's still one of the most prevalent apps across smart devices in the UK.
+This is probably a good time to mention that the iPlayer app is available on over 15,000 devices: on pretty much every smart TV and media streamer, available to download across iOS and Android devices, even on Xbox Series X/S. It was even added to PS5 at the end of 2021, complete with 4K and HDR tech.

 Just be aware that you need to create a BBC ID account to watch any iPlayer content, although it is free to sign up and stays logged in at all times, keeping your favourites list and watching history synced across all devices.

 Naturally, we would urge you to play HD whenever you can.
-Most programmes are available in HD, so long as they've first been broadcast on a BBC HD channel.
+Most programmes are available in HD, so long as they've first been broadcast on a BBC HD channel, which, from 21st October 2021, will also include content for the 15 English regional variants of BBC One.

 Then there's the BBC's next-level 4K Ultra HD content, which offers a huge step up in picture quality – namely in resolution and detail.
 While the BBC still doesn't yet have a regular, permanent 4K offering, it has run several 4K trials on iPlayer since 2016, including Planet Earth II and Blue Planet II on-demand viewing and, even more excitingly, live broadcasts of the 2018 FIFA World Cup football and Wimbledon tennis.

 After temporarily removing 4K content during 2020 to help ease the strain on broadband networks, iPlayer has made UHD programming available again.
-The current 'trial' has nine shows available to stream, including His Dark Materials and Black Narcissus.
-In addition to this permanent content, the BBC will be broadcasting its share of the rescheduled Euro 2020 games in Ultra HD and HDR live on iPlayer.
+The current 'trial' has 19 shows (opens in new tab) available to stream, including The Tourist, His Dark Materials and Black Narcissus.
+In addition to this permanent content, the BBC recently broadcast its share of the rescheduled Euro 2020 games and 2021 Wimbledon coverage in Ultra HD and HDR live on iPlayer.
 We can't help but feel it really is about time for 4K to become a permanent fixture of the service.

 The BBC does provide excellent accessibility features for the visually impaired and hard of hearing.
 Many programmes will have icons that tell you whether audio description (AD) or sign language (SL) options are available.